cloud-custodian/cloud-custodian/tools/cask/readme.md

-custodian-container
+custodian-cask
 ===================

-custodian-container is a Go wrapper over the `cloudcustodian/c7n:latest` Docker image.
+custodian-cask is a Go wrapper over the `cloudcustodian/c7n:latest` Docker image.
 It allows you to use the docker image with the same CLI you would use for a local Custodian installation.